ArshdeepSinghSyal/TerraformAnsibleAWS/README.md

 1. **Visual Server:**<br>
     It has the following 4 taks defined under it:
-    - Create a security group with the required permisions.
-    - Provisions a amazon linux 2 machine from aws of t2.medium tier and sets up ssh access into the machine.
+    -  Gathers information abot the running instances.
-    -  Adds the newly provisioned instance to a host group - visualserver.
+    -  Adds the provisioned instance to a host group - visualserver.
-    - Waits for SSH to come up.

 2. **Web Server:**<br>
     It has the following 4 taks defined under it:
-    - Create a security group with the required permisions.
-    - Provisions a amazon linux 2 machine from aws of t2.medium tier and sets up ssh access into the machine.
+    -  Gathers information abot the running instances.
-    -  Adds the newly provisioned instance to a host group - webserver.
+    -  Adds the provisioned instance to a host group - webserver.
-    - Waits for SSH to come up.

 3. **Elasticsearch:**<br>
     It has the following 8 tasks defined under it: